dejavu1987/comfey/README.md

 [More bind-class DEMOs](./demo/bind-class/index.html)

-#### Bind attributes w/ `data-bind-attr`
+### Bind attributes

+You can bind an attribute to a state's value w/ `data-bind-attr`.
 Data bind attributes can take values delimited by `::` which will make each delimited string an argument.
 The argument pattern looks like

 `<state>::<dynamic-attr>::<value>`